Maestro Evans Haile - Celebrating more than 20 years as Musical Director and Conductor

 Gainesville’s Evans Haile has received international acclaim as a producer, conductor and performer in a variety of communication fields.

-Evans is currently the executive director of the award-winning York Theatre Company in New York City, and he is the winner of the Drama Desk, Outer Critics Circle, Obie and Lucille Lortel Awards.
+Evans is the past executive director of the award-winning York Theatre Company in New York City, and he is the winner of the Drama Desk, Outer Critics Circle, Obie and Lucille Lotrel Awards.
 He is also the general director of Opera North in NH, creating a new National Park for the Arts in partnership with the National Park Service, as well being the artistic/music director of The Gainesville Orchestra in Florida.

 He is responsible for reopening and acting as producing artistic director of the North Shore Music Theatre in Beverly, Massachusetts, and he was the producing artistic director of the historic Cape Playhouse (the oldest professional summer theatre in America) in Dennis, Massachusetts, for over 15 years.